ipaqmaster/wifiGeolocation/README.md

 * `--exportcsv` To export your datapoints to a CSV for use elsewhere.
 Useful for data visualisation platforms such as Elasticsearch (Kibana, Lens) or Google's "My Maps" feature.

 * `--google` Optional flag alongside `--exportcsv` to split CSV output to 2000 datapoints per csv file and creates multiple files per 2000 points.

+* `--skipgps` Skip GPS requirement.
+Good for offline testing.
+(Does not write points to db!)